 Benzodiazepines are a form of sedative.
-When taken in certain doses, they can slow vital body functions such as breathing.
+When taken in specific doses, they can slow vital body functions such as breathing.
 Mixing benzos with alcohol multiplies the sedative effects.
-Essentially, taking even small doses of both at the same time can cause effects even more powerful that consuming moderate amounts of just one of these substances alone.
+Nearly taking even small quantities of both simultaneously can cause even more powerful outcomes than consuming moderate amounts of just one of these substances alone.
 This is referred to as a synergetic relationship.

-When prescribing benzodiazepines to a patient, the doctor and pharmacist should make it clear to the patient not to consume alcohol while taking the medication.
+When prescribing benzodiazepines to a patient, the doctor and pharmacist should clarify to the patient not to consume alcohol while taking the medication.
 It will likely have a “Do not take with alcohol” sticker on the prescription bottle.
-However, some people may either purposely mix benzos and alcohol or simply won’t take the warning seriously.
+However, some people may either purposely mix benzos and alcohol or take the warning seriously.
 Both of these substances are addictive and have sedative effects.
-Mixing them is highly ill-advised due to the serious potential risks.
+Combining them is highly ill-advised due to the serious potential risks.

 Effects of Cross-Drug Use

-The effects of taking one substance may change, decrease, or increase when consumed with other substances at the same time.
+The effects of taking one substance may change, decrease, or increase when consumed with other substances simultaneously.
 This is cross-drug use.
-Cross-drug use can be seriously dangerous and can lead to life-threatening consequences.
+Cross-drug use can be hazardous and can lead to life-threatening consequences.
 That is why is it is critical to honestly tell your doctor about all of the medications you are taking.

 The effects of cross-drug use differ depending on the substances taken.
 For instance, some forms of birth control become ineffective when taken with antibiotics.
 On the other end of the spectrum, benzodiazepines and alcohol can spark an array of unpleasant effects when combined.
-Let’s take a look at some of the short term and long term effects and risks of this particular combination of drugs.
+Let’s look at some of this particular combination of drugs’ short-term and long-term effects and risks.

 - Rapid blackout

 - Vision troubles

 Long-term effects of mixing alcohol and benzos include: